If you spend enough time in Facebook travel groups, sooner or later you will hear people talk about point hacking.

 - Consider switching cards every year or two for new sign up offers

 So far, I am very happy with my two cards.
 I love all the extras and knowing I am on my way to flying business to New York return for very little money!
+Now, to get enough points to head to the Philippines to research my new site!

 If you are someone who uses credit cards, I really recommend getting smart and finding one that can help you get free flights as well.